Energy efficiency in mechanical refrigeration systems for the meat industry

 Multiple conveyor tunnel freezer

 The heat removed from the bird for a chill pack is approximately 110 kJ kg*.
 For freezing, the heat removed is about 300 k J kg.
 From this relationship, you would expect the cost to be about 2.6 times more to freeze than to chill pack.
-However, when all factors are considered, the actual cost is about 2.3 times more.
-For example, using 34 kW electrical power the energy cost of the chill pack is 0.13 cents kg and for freezing it is about 0.31 kg -.
+However, considering all factors, the actual cost is about 2.3 times more.
+For example, using 34 kW electrical power, the energy cost of the chill pack is 0.13 cents kg, and for freezing, it is about 0.31 kg -.
 Capital costs for equipment would follow at a ratio of about 2.5 to 1 for a freezing system versus a chill pack system.
-Besides the reduced cost of production, the cost of transportation and storage costs are less for the chill pack.
-For example, the relative energy cost for -2°C storage versus -23°C storage is about two to one, assuming identical heat loss.
-The basic difference is that the electrical requirements are 1.9 kWr IH* at -29 degree C and at -8 degrees C at 1.0 kWh TR*, for all electrical motors required.
+Besides the reduced cost of production, the cost of transportation and storage for the chill pack is lower.
+For example, the relative energy cost for -2 °C storage versus -23 °C storage is about two to one, assuming identical heat loss.
+The basic difference is that the electrical requirements are 1.9 kWh IH* at -29 degrees C and -8 degrees C at 1.0 kWh TR* for all required electrical motors.

 Fig. 3 Carton freezer

 Table 2.
-Cost comparisons for meat processing
+Cost comparisons for meat processing.

 Conventional Chilling Chilling hot boned Chill-pack